hunnor-dict/web-spring/README.md

 [![Build Status](https://travis-ci.org/hunnor-dict/web-spring.svg?branch=master)](https://travis-ci.org/hunnor-dict/web-spring)

-# HunNor Dictionary - Web Spring

 The web application of the dictionary at https://dict.hunnor.net.

-## Usage
+# Usage

 The dictionary is a Spring Boot application.
-To run the application locally, build the source code with Maven (`mvn package`) and simply run the fat JAR file with `java -jar`.
+To run the application locally, package the source code with Maven and simply run the fat JAR file with `java -jar`.

 Configuration parameters are supplied on the command line.
 For example, to specify the Solr server URL, use `--net.hunnor.dict.client.search.solr.url=http://solr:8983/solr`.

-For a list of available parameters, other than those specified by Spring Boot, and their default values, see `src/main/resources/application.properties`.
+For a list of available parameters, other than [those specified by Spring Boot](https://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html), and their default values, see `src/main/resources/hunnor.properties`.

-## Docker

-The repository includes a `Dockerfile` for creating an image with Java 8 and the web application installed.
-The official `hunnordict/web-spring` image is built with this file.
+To run the application with Docker, either build the image locally or use the official hunnordict/web-spring image.
 To supply configuration parameters, simply append the parameters to the `docker run` command:

-    docker run \
-    -p 8080:8080 \
-    --net.hunnor.dict.client.search.solr.url=http://solr:8983/solr
+`docker run --name web-spring --publish 8080:8080 hunnordict/web-spring --net.hunnor.dict.client.search.solr.url=http://solr:8983/solr`